wu-jingdong/network/README.md

 The protocol stack will parse the length of the response data to validate the integrity.
 After verification, the protocol stack will set pure business data to the matched request.

-BusMessage must extends the BaseMessge and implements the abstract method in BaseMessage.
+BusiMessage must extends the BaseMessge and implements the abstract method in BaseMessage.
 The protocol stack will match the request when the response data reach.
-The BusMessage must implements the 'match' method to match request via the received business data.
+The BusiMessage must implements the 'match' method to match request via the received business data.

+You can send data frequently(immediately, without delay) via the Udp stack, such as audio data or video data.

 Tcp Stack
 ---------------------------
 Have the same framework with the Udp Stack.
+But does not support frequent media-data.

 Implements via nio.
 And have the combine-packet function.